孤城

 were exchanged only for Xingchen’s wrongly fallen destiny

-and the words: “the wrong did not lie with you.”
+and the words: “the wrong did not lie with you.”and yet why awaken?

 1.Somehow, this is still not the precise combination of the chengyu associated with Xiao Xingchen.
 The chengyu 霁月清风 jiyue qingfeng / “bright moon, cool breeze” has connotations of peacefulness and tranquility, as well as beauty.
 A closely related chengyu, 霁月光风 jiyue guangfeng / “like a light breeze and clear moon” is specifically used to describe a person’s character, and contains valences of “open-hearted, tolerant.”